History

 In the early 1980s, San Diego Lifeguard Capt.
 Bob Shea was asked by the United States Lifesaving Association to help create a national manual for ocean lifeguards.
 In collaboration with a lifeguard representative from Los Angeles and another from Huntington Beach, "Lifesaving and Marine Safety" was completed and published.
 It was the first national text for the training and reference of lifeguards nationwide.

 Night rescues had always happened on occasion, requiring a call-back of lifeguards from their homes to effect rescues.
 As the number of these calls increased, it became clear that this call-back system no longer provided an adequately reliable or expeditious method of response.
 In the summer of 1983, two lifeguards were assigned to work each night and respond to emergencies as needed.
-This service proved valuable and in 1984 it was expanded to 365 days a year.
-Presently, a minimum of two lifeguards are on duty at all hours to respond to swimmer rescues, boat rescues, cliff rescues, and other emergencies.
+This service proved valuable, and in 1984, it was expanded to 365 days a year.
+Presently, a minimum of two lifeguards are on duty at all hours to respond to swimmer rescues, boat rescues, cliff rescues and other emergencies.

 During the 1980s, the 9-1-1 system was implemented in the San Diego area and became the single telephone number for reporting all emergencies.
-Unfortunately, the San Diego lifeguard communications center, although staffed 24-hours each day, was not included in the system.
-Years of work to correct this oversight eventually resulted in full integration of the San Diego Lifeguard Service into the 9-1-1 system in June 1990.
+Unfortunately, the San Diego lifeguard communications center, although staffed 24 hours each day, was not included in the system.
+Years of work to correct this oversight eventually resulted in the full integration of the San Diego Lifeguard Service into the 9-1-1 system in June 1990.
 Today, those calling 9-1-1 to report emergencies can be transferred directly to lifeguard dispatchers, who are automatically provided with the name and address of the caller.

-Once the certification program was concluded, USLA's board of directors saw a need for an update to its textbook and asked Chief Brewster to rewrite the book.
-He located a publisher, convened a national committee, and edited a new national manual for beach lifeguards.
-"The United States Lifesaving Association Manual of Open Water Lifesaving" was published in March 1995 and is used in the training of beach lifeguards throughout America.
+Once the certification program was concluded, USLA's board of directors saw a need for an update to its textbook and asked Chief Brewster to rewrite it.
+He located a publisher, convened a national committee and edited a new national manual for beach lifeguards.
+The United States Lifesaving Association Manual of Open Water Lifesaving was published in March 1995 and is used in the training of beach lifeguards throughout America.

 The San Diego Lifeguard Service has continued to expand and improve its operations to accommodate the increased use of San Diego beaches and waterways over the years.
 The skills and techniques of lifeguarding have come a long way since 1917, and as they continue to improve, so will the San Diego Lifeguard Service.